fncbook/fnc/chapter10/linear.md

 ## Accuracy and stability

-We revisit {numref}`Demo %s <demo-shooting-unstable>`, which exposed instability in the shooting method, in order to verify second-order convergence.
+We revisit @demo-shooting-unstable, which exposed instability in the shooting method, in order to verify second-order convergence.

 (demo-linear-converge)=
 ::::{prf:example} Convergence for a linear BVP